-To enable Stickybot to climb a variety of surfaces an analogous, albeit much less sophisticated, hierarchy of compliances has been employed (Fig. 2).
+To enable Stickybot to climb a variety of surfaces from glass to corrugated siding an analogous, albeit much less sophisticated, hierarchy of compliances has been employed (Figure 2).
 The body of Stickybot is a highly compliant under-actuated system comprised of 12 servos and 38 degrees of freedom.
-The torso and limbs are created via Shape Deposition Manufacturing [25], [6] using two different grades of polyurethane (Innovative Polymers: 72 Shore-DC and 20 Shore-A hardness).
+The torso and limbs are created via Shape Deposition Manufacturing [23], [6] using two different grades of polyurethane (Innovative Polymers: 72 Shore-DC and 20 Shore-A hardness).